This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 4. Rust Stains

 Mix about 1 cup of borax and 1/4 of a cup of lemon juice to make a thick paste.
 Rub it all over the sink with a sponge, and have a great time with it.
 Personally, it’s about as fun as playing in the dirt when you were a kid.
 Good memories right?
-Rinse it clean with warm or lukewarm water to cut through all the lemon and weird paste consistency.
+Rinse it clean with warm or lukewarm water to cut through all the lemon and paste.

 5. Grease Spots

-Don’t ask me how, but with a dog and kids…suspiciously random spots just don’t shock me anymore.
+Don’t ask me how, but with a dog and kids…random spots just don’t shock me anymore.
 Seriously.
 Give me a pair of rubber gloves and cleaner, and it’ll look as good as Beyonce always looks.
 Sorry, did I say good?
 I meant flawless.
 24/7.
 Seriously, how can someone look so perfect for so many years?

 Mix about a tablespoon of ammonia with a gallon of hot water.
 Pour it over the sink and wait for about 10-20 minutes.
 If any grease remains, repeat this process until the grease is gone.